Rising-Stars-by-Sunshine/CS206-ECON206-Yuchen-Song-PS1/README.md

   What is the game environment and the learning algorithm?

   The game environment is built by trading experiments done in the exchange Poloniex, which is a Digital currency trading platform, where there are about 80 tradable cryptocurrencies.
-Among them, the authors select 11 top-volumed cryptocurrencies and use the historic trading data of these currencies to train the agent.
+Among them, the authors select 11 top-volumed cryptocurrencies and use the historic trading data of these currencies to train the agent (Jiang, Xu, and Liang 2017).

-  In this paper, the reinforcement learning solution framework uses a deterministic policy gradient algorithm, which is a model-free reinforcement learning algorithm used to train an agent to learn optimal and continuous control policies.
+  In this paper, the reinforcement learning solution framework uses a deterministic policy gradient algorithm, which is a model-free reinforcement learning algorithm used to train an agent to learn optimal and continuous control policies (Silver et al. 2014).
 Its advantage is that it focuses on deterministic policies, which can be more efficient and makes fewer errors.

   How are the strategies from the reinforcement learning agents inspires you on trust building among humans?